 Carroll’s theology majors derive from numerous religious backgrounds.
 This multitude of perspectives enhances the learning experience for all theology students.
 Modest class sizes allow students the opportunity to establish close relationships with their professors.
 Access to instructors who take the time to know their pupils and invest genuine concern for their futures augments the Carroll learning experience and encourages future success.

 “Instead of studying how we live, theology studies why we live.”

 Theology graduates are ideally prepared for graduate school in theology as teachers, priests, ministers, or laity involved with educational institutions or in fostering and encouraging religious beliefs and values in their communities.
-Many Theology students pursue a major in a second field to broaden their career options and possible fields for graduate study.
-Theology graduates have pursued advanced research in theology and other fields at such prestigious institutions as the Harvard Divinity School, Union Theological Seminary, Fordham University, University of Notre Dame, Weston Jesuit School of Theology, Iliff School of Theology, and the Gregorian University in Rome.
+Theology students are encouraged to pursue a major in a second field to broaden their career options and possible fields for graduate study.
+Students have double-majored in pre-med, education, philosophy, and political science, to name a few.